BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Importing a Seed via Cut and Paste

-The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but it also lets you input text as hex bytes, [`ur:crypto-seed`](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed), [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), or [BIP39 Mnemonic Words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+The **add** ("+") button below the main menu gives a number of options for creating seeds in **Seed Tool**, but it also lets you input text as hex bytes, Bytewords, Crypto Seeds, SSKR, BIP39 words, or Envelopes.
 In each case, you just choose the data type, type or paste the data, and then click "Done".

 The following show examples of the data you might import for each data type:

-* **Hex Bytes:** 59F2293A5BCE7D4DE59E71B4207AC5D2
+* **Envelope:** `ur:envelope/lptpsptpcsgdhkwzdtfthptokigtvwnnjsqzcxknsktdtpsptpsolftpsptpsgaatpsptpcskkadwdghisinjkcxinjkcxjyisihcxeheyetdpidinjycxdeeyeecxktjljpiedtcxjkihihiecxkpjkihiecxhsjkcxhscxjokpidjziniacxjpihiojpihjkjkinjljtcxjyihjkjycxkoihiajyjljpcxiyjljpcxgogmjkdwcxfljljpieinhsjtcxguihihiecxghjljljzdwcxhsjtiecxjkihihiejyjljljzdpiajzindmbkbkghisinjkcxjkihihiecxhsjtiecxhsjzjzcxjeihkkjkcxioihjtihjphsjyihiecxiyjpjljncxinjycxjkisjlkpjziecxidihcxiajljtjkinieihjpihiecxkpjtjkihiakpjpihcxhsjkcxjyisinjkcxjeihkkcxjnhsjyihjpinhsjzcxinjkcxidihinjtiocxjkishsjpihiecxjokpidjziniajzkkcxhsjkcxhscxjyihjkjycxkoihiajyjljpdmbkbkfpjzjkjlcxjejtjlktjtcxhsjkcxfygdfpgscxdpcxvolansfyhsjpjecxgdkpjpjojzihcxfpjskphscxgsjlkoihvolantcxhsjkcxhsjtcxjljziecxkoihjpjkinjljtcxjliycxgsiniyihfdhsjkiscxishsiecxjyishsjycxiajljzjljpdmbkbkfwinjyiajlinjtcxgthsjkjyihjpcxgrihkkcxfginjtioihjpjojpinjtjyftcxendyeeideseoiyeybkfejyisihjpihkpjncxfpiaiajlkpjtjycxcndycxfpieiejpihjkjkcxhpjndleeeedidlendyvolanldldyvolanldldydldyhlftcxdyksececemeceyeciedyeeeoeneceniheseoetecfyetfefgfpfpesfxieeehseohsihfpiefedyehehenetbktpsptpsolftpsptpsgadtpsptpsgcssptpsptpsolftpsptpsgbetpsptpcssecyhnencyahtpsptpsolftpsptpsgbdtpsptpcskseceheyetdpidinjycxguihihiecxgdkpidjziniacxghihjkjycxhfihiajyjljpcxdehkinjtjnjtcxfwjzkpihdtcxendyeeideseoiyeyjkgwtetk`
 * **`ur:crypto-seed`:** `ur:crypto-seed/oyadgdhkwzdtfthptokigtvwnnjsqzcxknsktdhpyljeda`
 * **Bytewords:** hawk whiz diet fact help taco kiwi gift view noon jugs quiz crux kiln silk tied omit keno lung jade
 * **BIP 39 Mnemonic Words:** fly mule excess resource treat plunge nose soda reflect adult ramp planet
+* **Hex Bytes:** 59F2293A5BCE7D4DE59E71B4207AC5D2

 Again, you can also add SSKR shares, as described below.